Relaticle/flowforge/README.md

 ## Contributing

-Contributions welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License